-In 2011, the sites were asked for the first time to report on the amount of pollution released (total suspended solids, chemical oxygen demand, 5-day biological oxygen demand and total hydrocarbons).
-We will not communicate on these indicators this year.
+Since 2011, the sites are asked to report on the amount of pollution released and the frequency of measurements (total suspended solids, chemical oxygen demand, 5-day biological oxygen demand and total hydrocarbons).
+This data is still being verified internally and therefore, the Group does not wish to report these indicators this year.

-We do not gather any information on treatment methods from the sites.
+To date, Saint-Gobain does not gather any information on treatment methods from the sites.